1mono2/MoNoUtilityPackage/README.md

-# MyUtility
+# MoNo Utility Package
-This is my repository for unity.
+This package is compounded utility scripts, eapecially Singleton, Vibration, adapting ATT.
+This scripts were created by Takahiro Morimoto.